duanjp8617/misc/tvm/docker_install.md

 Remove all containers that are exited

+`sudo docker image prune`:

+Remove all the dangling images

 # 2. Build the TVM ci docker image

 It has 76 build tasks.
 Without a good proxy, it is not possible to build.